-At SAMsARA Wine Co., we work hard in the vineyard to ensure that the grapes we harvest have the perfect ripeness, flavor, acidity, and tannins.
-Once they reach the winery, there is as little intervention as possible in the winemaking process.
-Low intervention winemaking allows us to maximize the terroir of the vineyard and create wines with authentic aromatics and flavors, unique to each vintage.
-The result is the utmost expression of the fruit, soil, site, and region, otherwise known as terroir.
+At SAMsARA Wine Co., we work hard in the vineyard to ensure the grapes we harvest have perfect ripeness, flavor, acidity, and tannins each year.
+Once the harvested fruit reaches our winery, we intervene as little as possible, allowing the unique terroir of each vineyard and vintage to shine through authentic aromatics and flavors.
+The result is the utmost expression of the fruit, soil, and site instead of winemaker manipulation.

-Fruit sorting really starts in the vineyard, and it is critical for us to only use uncompromised fruit in our winemaking process.
-Compromised fruit is mostly any moldy fruit or unwanted green fruit.
-Because we source our grapes from the finest vineyards in the region, most of the fruit that we receive at the winery during harvest is top notch quality.
+Fruit sorting really starts in the vineyard, and we are careful to only use uncompromised fruit in our winemaking.
+Because we source our grapes from the finest vineyards in the region, most of the fruit that we receive at the winery during harvest is of top notch quality.

 Fruit sorting at the winery is important to ensure that we are not introducing any compromised fruit into our wine.
-Naturally, there is always an exceedingly small percentage of comprised fruit that reaches the winery, even though our grapes a carefully grown and hand harvested.
+Or course, there is always small percentage of comprised fruit that reaches the winery, even though our grapes a carefully grown and hand harvested.
 Once the fruit reaches the winery, we use a sorting table on which all the fruit gets run through, and any bad clusters get picked out by our team.

-The decision on destemmed fruit versus whole-cluster fruit is driven by our experience with the vineyards, and by our knowledge of how much of that whole-cluster style the wines can support.
-Very generically speaking, the destemmed fruit is more fruit driven and has more of a fruit focus, whereas the whole-cluster fruit has more of a spicy, savory focus.
+The decision on destemmed fruit versus whole-cluster fruit is driven by our experience with the vineyards, and by our knowledge of how much stem inclusion the wines can support.
+Generally speaking, destemmed fruit yields more fruit driven/fruit focused wines, whereas whole-cluster fruit yields wines with a more of a spicy, savory focus.

 We destem some percentage every red varietal.
-Pinot Noir typically is destemmed about 50 percent and then the other 50 percent is whole-cluster fermentation.
-It is just a balance of those two components and as the winemaker trying to decide how the wine will most benefit from the right proportions of those two pieces.
-Because we want our wines to have delicious fruit characteristics, but we also want to maximize complexity and have those savory and spice-driven qualities that really define the SAMsARA style.
+Pinot Noir typically is destemmed about 50 percent and then the other 50 percent is fermented as whole-clusters.
+We balance of the two elements and as our winemaker decides how the wine will benefit most.
+SAMsARA’s style of winemaking aims for delicious fruit characteristics, but with intense complexity and savory and spice-driven qualities as well.

 SAMsARA is known for producing wines that have a lot of whole cluster fermentation.
 Whole cluster fermentation means that we ferment the grapes’ whole cluster, including berries and stems.
 This winemaking method beautifully enhances the natural savory and spice-driven aromatics and flavors in the wine.
 The process is simple: we run the harvested grapes on our sorting table to remove any compromised fruit and load them directly from the sorting table into a fermentation bin.
 One of our crewmembers stands in the bin with clean, sterilized legs and feet, and gently foot stomps the fruit as it gets fed into the fermentation bin.
 The fermentation goes on for three to four weeks as the native yeast continues to convert the sugar in the berries into alcohol (averaging at 13.5% ABV when complete).

 We often say our wines are handmade, they are also made by foot!
-The reason we foot stomp instead of using a machine is because a foot is a lot gentler than a piece of stainless steel or a piece of machinery.
-You can picture what the bottom of your foot is like, it is sort of this soft, bendable, flexible tool.
-Our goal is to not really grind up the stems or even break the stems, but just to gently crush the fruit with our feet to get it juicy enough for the native yeast and the native fermentation to kick off.
+The reason we foot stomp instead of using a machine is because a foot is a lot gentler than a piece of stainless steel machinery.
+Our goal is not to really grind up the stems or even break stems, but just to gently crush the berries to get it juicy enough for the native yeast and the indigenous fermentation to begin.
+Foot stomping, using our soft, bendable, flexible natural tools, is great for this!

-We use punch downs for the red fermentations that are in an open-top fermenter tanks.
-The red wines are in the tanks for three to four weeks and we do a punch down once a day.
-As the fermentation is going, the native yeasts are metabolizing sugar and producing alcohol and CO2 as a byproduct.
-That CO2 gas, carbon dioxide, is generated in the ferment and it pushes up all the grape skins to the surface of the ferment and creates and what we call the “cap.”
+As fermentation begins, yeast metabolizes sugar producing alcohol and CO2 as a byproduct.
+The CO2, carbon dioxide gas, generated in the ferment pushes up all the grape skins, stems ,and seeds to the surface of the tank and creates and what we call the “cap.”
 The cap is just dried grape skins at the top of all the liquid below.

-For the reds, after the three to four weeks of fermentation, we will do our punch downs daily and will monitor sugar daily.
-The sugar will start out at around 23/23.5 Brix and, over the course of the three to four weeks fermentation, the sugar level goes down to zero.
-Where the sugar gets metabolized by the native yeast, we are left with dry wine with no sugar and a finished alcohol of around 13.5%.
+Through each ferment sugar level in the juice begins at around 23/23.5 Brix and, over the course of the three to four weeks fermentation, the sugar level drops to zero and fermentation stops.
+At that point all sugar has been metabolized by the yeast and we are left with dry wine and a finished alcohol of around 13.5%.

 At that point we will press the wine.
 About 50 percent of the wine goes directly into barrels without going in the press.
 It is what we call “free run.”
 We get the other 50 percent of the wine from pressing the wine.
 We lift the fermentation tank and dump the wine into our European 2600-liter bladder press.
 It is gentle yet forceful and deliberate.
 It can inflate to the hundredth degree of atmospheric pressure, giving us a great deal of control over how we press.
 The press cycles are fully customizable and all programmed by our winemaker, Matt Brady.